Premiership trophy

 Cain column: PRL secrecy is an insult to club rugby fans

 IS fit for purpose?
 Is the governing body of the multi-million pound club game in understaffed, overworked or just plain incompetent?
-I ask because on their website, in the section, PRL trumpets the success of the league in providing a level playing field by pointing to ‘five different Premiership rugby champions in the last six years’.
+I ask because on their website, in the salary cap section, PRL trumpets the success of the league in providing a level playing field by pointing to ‘five different Premiership rugby champions in the last six years’.

-Given that there have been only three champions in the most recent six year span, with winning four titles since 2014, and and Northampton claiming one each, it needs an urgent update.
+Given that there have been only three champions in the most recent six year span, with winning four titles since 2014, and and claiming one each, it needs an urgent update.

 You could argue the same applies to PRL’s claims in the ‘About Us’ section regarding ‘inclusivity’, and delivering for its partners and stakeholders, because many fans would seriously beg to differ.